Reading and processing flight data

 appropriate spatial resolution for their system but we consider it

-important to highlight that a greater resolution
+important to highlight that a greater resolution will

 result in a longer processing time in all subsequent steps.
 To choose